wensheng-li/online-coding-academy/README.md

 ngrok http 8888  # For backend (PHP server)
 ```

-Share the ngrok URL with others for the demonstration.
+You can share the ngrok URL with others for the demonstration.

 ## How to Validate Data Retrieval